You can buy your international train tickets (with or without seat reservation, depending on train type):

-However, you can use your Edenred EcoCheques or Sodexo Eco Passes at Jetair Centres and at Thomas Cook Travel Centres for the purchase of combined train + hotel abroad options.
+However, you can use your Edenred EcoCheques or Sodexo Eco Passes at Jetair Centres for the purchase of combined train + hotel abroad options.

 To guarantee the security of your online transactions, we have opted to use 3D-Secure.
 In a 3D-Secure system, the issuing banks ask customers to verify their transactions.

-Belgian banks generally opt for a system using a digicode generated by a card reader.
+Belgian banks generally opt for a system using your banking app or a digicode generated by a card reader.
 Other banks opt to send an authentication code by text, or a system requiring an answer to a "secret question".

 We realise that this measure is one more step (or obstacle) when making your purchase, but this is the most secure way of guaranteeing that your credit card can only be used on our site by its legitimate holder.